 - The letter must be on institutional letterhead and signed by the faculty member.

 - Ideally, the letter should be submitted from a faculty member who knows you well and can speak to your personality and skills and elaborate on why you are a good candidate for this internship.

 - The letter can be addressed to CSU COAST.

 Applicants will be asked to rank their internship choices if they wish to be considered for more than one internship.

 Application Deadline: Monday March 17, 2014, 5:00 p.m.
 Pacific time.
 All materials must be submitted by this deadline.

 Applicants should consult with appropriate personnel on their home campus concerning the potential impact of support provided through COAST internships on other forms of compensation already received from or through their university, including financial aid.

 Please direct all questions to the COAST Coordinator, Beth Pardieck (email@example.com).

-This program is made possible with generous financial support from California Sea Grant and in-kind contributions from our host institutions.
+This program is made possible with generous financial support from California Sea Grant and contributions from our host institutions.
 Thank you!